Peace in everyday family life

 • Is it hungry or thirsty?

-Create pleasure
+Create enjoyment

 Practice gratitude

-This exercise can be easily integrated into the Evening routine Talk to your child about what they are especially grateful for today or what makes them happy.
-You can also create a "Happiness diaryThis will make bedtime pleasant and end the day with positive thoughts, making it easier and happier to fall asleep.
+This exercise can be well integrated into the evening routine.
+Talk with your child about what they are especially grateful for today or what makes them happy.
+You can also create a shared "happiness journal".
+This way, you make bedtime pleasant and end the day with positive thoughts, which makes falling asleep easier and makes you happier.

-Breathing exercise for acute stressful situations
+Breathing exercise for acute stress situations

 Conclusion: More mindfulness for less stress